ardeshir/docs/Azure_Sub_Peering.md

-# Peering Across Azure Tenant
+# VNet Peering Across Azure Tenants

 ### Is there is a way to do cross Azure tenant vnet peering?
 between azure subscriptions, for instance, enable VNET connectivity between a "cantina sub" vnet and a "fsdi sub" vnet?